 Counting and restricting calories is also associated with a higher hunger level and less nutritious choices.
 Because you may be hungry most of the time due the calorie restriction, you could end up making poor food choices and reach out for sugary and high processed foods (Steve Grant Health).

 This method is not appropriate to everyone and may not fit into everyone’s routine and busy lives.
 Counting calories and tracking everything that you eat could become very exhausting and is not a very efficient method to continue doing.
 You would be paying more attention to the calories of the food than to what you eat as a whole.
 Using tracking apps to count calories can also be greatly underestimated, as there is a large amount of variance in the databases and the true calories of foods.
+There are also several other reasons why you may not be losing weight, that should be considered.

 Summary